Hyundai Alcazar: Overview

-The Alcazar was first unveiled in April 2021, and was released to the market in June 2021.
+The Alcazar was first unveiled on 8 April 2021, and was released to the market in 18 June 2021.
 It is based on the Creta, with a 150 mm longer wheelbase at 2760 mm, and a longer overall body by 200 mm.
 The longer body allows for a three-row seating, with 7-seater and 6-seater (with captain seats) options being offered.
 The vehicle is also introduced with a reworked front styling, and a larger 18-inch wheels.